lksmllr/leaf/README.md

 # Leaf - Grow your's

-My furst flutter project to learn at least the flutter framework and the dart language.
+My first flutter project to learn at least the flutter framework and the dart language.

 ![Example1](/git_images/example1.jpg)